UK court rules in favor of US in appeal to extradite Julian Assange | DW | 10.12.2021

 His supporters also see him as a journalist who shone the light on possible war crimes.

-Before Assange was sentenced in the UK, he spent seven years at Ecuador's Embassy in London to avoid facing sexual assault allegations in Sweden that were later dropped.
+Before Assange's US extradition hearings began in the UK, he spent seven years at Ecuador's Embassy in London to avoid facing sexual assault allegations in Sweden that were later dropped.

 July saw Assange spend his 50th birthday behind bars, and it was then that he found out that US authorities were continuing to pursue extradition.